TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 They take some getting used to (there’s an online course to help), but within a day or two, I was hooked.

-Vivobarefoot offers a 100-day trial on all their products.
+Vivobarefoot offers a 100-day trial on all its products.
 Giving you plenty of time to put them through their paces and decide if a barefoot future is right for you.

-All of this makes Vivo an easy choice to help you get back in touch with nature and regain perfect posture!
+All of this makes Vivo an easy choice to help you get back in touch with nature.

 Or Buy on Amazon (Without Discount)